 Imam Ibn Kathir

 Tafsir of Ibn Kathir: is the most renowned and accepted explanation of the Qur’an in the entire world.
-In it one finds the best presentation of Ahadith, history, and scholarly commentary.this program is a compilation of the Abridged Tafsir Ibn Kathir Volume 1 – 10.
-The purpose of this program is to compile the whole collection so that anyone can read and search the wonderful Tasfir of Ibn Kathir easily and for free.
+In it one finds the best presentation of Ahadith, history, and scholarly commentary.
+This book is a compilation of the Abridged Tafsir Ibn Kathir Volume 1 – 10.
+The purpose of this book is to compile the whole collection so that anyone can read and search the wonderful Tasfir of Ibn Kathir easily.
 Feel free to share this with your friends, family, anyone!

 Ibn Kathir was born in the city of Busra in 701 H. His father was the Friday speaker of the village, but he died while Ibn Kathir was only four years old.
 Ibn Kathir’s brother, Shaykh Abdul-Wahhab, reared him and taught him until he moved to Damascus in 706 H., when he was five years old.